lucaswilliameufrasio/simple-kms-plugin/README.md

 A project developed for `learning purposes` and to be used on a k3s cluster.

+Note: if you want to keep your credentials safe when putting them on manifest files on git, you should take a look at [this article](https://learnk8s.io/kubernetes-secrets-in-git).

 # How to run

 ## TCP